Jes Staley: BlueMountain Capital (2013–2015)

-Barclays (2015-2023)
+Barclays (2015–2021)

-In an October 2015 promotion piece farmed out to The Guardian his contribution to JP Morgan becoming an LGBT friendly company was recognized.

 On 24 October 2015, the Daily Mail published an article saying they had seen emails by Jeffrey Epstein indicating he "began arguing for Mr. Staley in financial circles in the summer of 2012" while Barclays was searching for a new CEO.
 The Times alleged the Daily Mail had received copies of threatening letters from Epstein that were originally sent to Parliament.
 The article reports that Barclays denied being lobbied by Epstein on behalf of Staley and that Staley was said to be unaware that Epstein was backing him for the role.

-In autumn 2015, Staley spent £6.4m buying 2.8m shares in Barclays at 233p.
+In autumn 2015, Staley spent £6.4 million buying 2.8 million shares in Barclays at 233p.
 Barclays has a policy that directors should own shares worth four times their salaries, which Staley achieved, as his salary amounted to £1.2m.
-However, his total remuneration package, including his salary, a fixed pay allowance to avoid an EU cap on bonuses, annual bonuses of up to £2.1m and a long-term incentive plan of £3.2m, was worth £10m in 2015.
+However, his total remuneration package, including his salary, a fixed pay allowance to avoid an EU cap on bonuses, annual bonuses of up to £2.1 million and a long-term incentive plan of £3.2m, was worth £10 million in 2015.

 Staley assumed the office of CEO on 1 December 2015.

 In March 2016, he gave his vision for the future of Barclays' investment bank, although the changes he brought until then were not well received by the markets.

 Attempt to unmask whistleblower

-In 2016, Staley attempted to discover the identity of a whistleblower who wrote a letter raising “concerns of a personal nature” about a senior employee.
+In 2016, Staley attempted to discover the identity of a whistleblower who wrote a letter raising "concerns of a personal nature" about a senior employee.
 These claims were investigated for over a year by British regulators, an investigation which was one of the first tests of the UK's "Senior managers regime", intended to make high-level banking officials personally accountable.
 On April 20, 2018, the Financial Conduct Authority and the Prudential Regulatory Authority announced that Staley could stay on as CEO, though he would have to pay a fine.
 Staley was fined £642,430 by the FCA and Barclays said it would cut £500,000 of his bonus over the matter.
 In May 2017, "email prankster" James Linton began his spree with Staley pranked with an acrostic alluding to the whistleblower affair.